 Students in grades 10-12 are allowed four (4) excused absences for college visits.
 Any exceptions to this policy must be cleared with the principal two (2) weeks prior to the trip.
-Students may be required to attend school after hours to make up for school time missed due to college visits.

 ABSENCES AND ACADEMIC CREDIT

 According to Auburn City Schools Board policy, a student who has more than ten (10) unexcused absences per year (in grades K-7), or more than five (5) unexcused absences per semester (in grades 8-12) may be retained.